jawordpressorg/community-handbook/meetup-organizer/group-management-topics.md

 #### A few points on what to consider when allowing members to send messages to the meetup group:

-*   Does the sender giving the offer pass all the requirements needed to be a WordCampWordCamp WordCamps are casual, locally-organized conferences covering everything related to WordPress.
-They're one of the places where the WordPress community comes together to teach one another what they’ve learned throughout the year and share the joy.
-[Learn more](https://central.wordcamp.org/about/). sponsor or speaker?
+*   Does the sender giving the offer pass all the requirements needed to be a WordCamp sponsor or speaker?
 If so it means they meet expectations for how they treat the WordPress license and trademark.
 *   Is the sender local to the meetup group?
-If not they may want to contact WordCamp centralWordCamp Central Website for all WordCamp activities globally. [https://central.wordcamp.org](https://central.wordcamp.org) includes a list of upcoming and past camp with links to each. about being a sponsor at your city’s next WordCamp.
+If not they may want to contact WordCamp central about being a sponsor at your city’s next WordCamp.
 *   Is the sender offering a any discount?
 It is suggested that a minimum of 15% or more be given if the offer includes a purchase.
 Without a substantial discount, the email becomes another spam message to the members.

-Tip: Here is [a quiz](https://community-self-training.mystagingwebsite.com/quiz/group-management-topics/) on this article.
+Here is [a quiz](https://wordpress.org/contributor-training/quiz/group-management-topics/) on this article.
 Read [quizzes](https://make.wordpress.org/community/handbook/meetup-organizer/welcome/#quizzes) section of the welcome page if you have any questions about quizzes and how to navigate them.

 *   [To-do](# "To-do")